CONSTITUTION AND RULES

 16. RESIGNATION OF MEMBERS

-Any member wishing to withdraw from the Club shall notify the Honorary Secretary in writing.
+Any member wishing to withdraw from the Club shall notify the Honorary Secretary in a fashion of their own choosing.

 17. ANNUAL AND OTHER GENERAL MEETINGS

-The Annual General Meeting of the Club shall be held not later than 31 January in each year.
-No business can be proceeded with at that meeting or any other General Meeting unless at least twenty percent of the members are present.
-In case there shall be no quorum the meeting shall stand adjourned until the same day of the following week at the same time and place.
+The Annual General Meeting of the Club shall be held not later than the last day of February in each year.
+No business can be proceeded with at that meeting, or any other General Meeting, unless at least twenty percent of the members are present.
+If there is no quorum, the meeting shall stand adjourned until the same day of the following week, at the same time and place.

 18. NOTICE OF GENERAL MEETING

-At least fourteen days’ notice of every General meeting shall be given to each member by circular specifying the time and place and the business to be carried out.
-Notice shall be delivered to each member by hand or sent by post to the last known address of such member.
-The accidental omission to deliver or send any notice shall not invalidate the proceedings of any meeting.
+At least fourteen days’ notice of every General meeting shall be given to each member, by email *, specifying the time and place and the business to be carried out.
+The accidental omission to provide any notice shall not invalidate the proceedings of any meeting.

 19. ACCOUNTS AND RECORDS

 c.
-Correct minute books shall be kept and the Officers shall report on the past and future activities of the Club at the Annual General Meeting.
+Correct minutes shall be kept and, the Officers shall report on the past and future activities of the Club, at the Annual General Meeting.

 20. RULES OF DEBATE

-At all meetings of the Club or any Committee the following rules of debate shall follow (if the chairperson of the meeting so decides):
+At all meetings of the Club, or any Committee, the following rules of debate shall apply (if the Chairperson of the meeting so decides):

 21. VOTING